docksal/docksal/docs/docksal-stack.md

 Load order:

 1. `volumes-*.yml` - [optional] default is `volumes-bind.yml` ([volumes in Docksal](docksal-volumes.md))
-2. `~/.docksal/stacks/stack-default.yml` - default stack, only loads if there is no `docksal.yml` configured for a project
+2. `~/.docksal/stacks/stack-default.yml` - default stack, only loads if there is no `docksal.yml`
 3. `docksal.yml`
 4. `docksal.env`
 5. `docksal-local.yml`